manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 Thus, if the validity property holds in Worlds 1 and 2, the agreement property cannot hold in World 3 (we cannot show absence of validity in World 3 since the honest parties started with different values).

-The extension of this lower bound to [computationally bounded adversaries](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) turns out to depend on the model:
+**Simulation of parties by the adversary**

+The main thing to observe is that the lower bound requires the adversary to simulate $4$ parties (in general, $n+f$ parties).
+So this lower bound does not hold if the adversary cannot simulate.
-1. Under the *classic* computational assumptions that assume the adversary is *polynomially bounded*, this lower bound still holds assuming there is not setup.
-In this model, the only know way to circumvent it is to assume both a [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/) and a [computationally bounded](http://www.ccs.neu.edu/home/alina/classes/Spring2018/Lecture3.pdf) adversary.
+- Trusted setup: Under the *classic* computational assumptions that assume the adversary is *polynomially bounded*, this lower bound still holds assuming there is not setup.
+If there is a [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/), then the adversary will not be able to simulate all of the other parties with different inputs.
-2. Under more fine grained assumptions where the adversaries power to solve certain computational puzzles is restricted, it is in fact possible to circumvent this lower bound - without any trusted setup.
+- Computationally bounded adversaries: Under more fine grained assumptions where the adversaries power to solve certain computational puzzles is restricted, it is in fact possible to circumvent this lower bound - without any trusted setup.
 See [KMS](https://eprint.iacr.org/2014/857.pdf), [AD](https://www.iacr.org/archive/crypto2015/92160235/92160235.pdf), and [GGLP](https://eprint.iacr.org/2016/991.pdf).

-The main thing to observe is that the lower bound requires the adversary to simulate $n+f$ parties.
-So this lower bound does not hold if the computational assumptions dis-allow this (for example if you assume the adversary has bounded computational power to solve a mildly hard cryptographic puzzle.

 The other thing to observe is that when the FLM bound holds, it holds in a strong way for randomized protocols, dis-allowing even protocols that reach agreement with a small constant probability of error.